Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Results

 Mobile defects discussed so far move at substantial speeds ($\sim$10s of $\mu$m/h), making cell-defect interactions challenging to follow.
 Therefore, lastly, we turn to pinned defects, which cannot relax or move.
 As discussed so far, we find that the mixture of fibroblasts and myofibroblasts can align with the imposed orientation, and their spatial arrangement is influenced by the mechanical forces and the distinct affinities of each cell type for different defects.

 We achieve defect pinning by creating liquid crystal elastomer (LCE) fiber patterns of topological charge $\pm \frac{1}{2}$ following procedures in Refs. \cite{chen2022nematic,huang2024cell} (Fig. \ref{fig:patterned_defects}a,b, more details can be found in Materials and Methods), coating them with collagen, and seeding them with a $\Phi_\mathrm{MF} \approx$ 50\% mixtures.
-The HDF were prestained with CellTracker (magenta).
-After 24 hours, the cells are fixed and stained with DAPI (nuclei, blue) and Phalloidin (actin, green), as shown in the first column 1 in Fig. \ref{fig:patterned_defects}.
+Collagen coating promotes cell adhesion and prevents delamination, especially at high cell density, but it does not change the surface morphology, as shown in Fig. S8.
+The HDFs were prestained with CellTracker Deep Red.
+After 24 hours, the cells are fixed and stained with DAPI (nuclei, blue) and Phalloidin (actin, green), as shown in the first column in Fig. \ref{fig:patterned_defects}.
 We used a method similar to that described in the previous section to visualize the density map, as shown in the second column in Fig. \ref{fig:patterned_defects}.
 Then we compute the local density of myofibroblasts $\phi_\mathrm{MF}$, by counting the number of fibroblasts and myofibroblasts, within every annulus at an increment of $\Delta r$ = 30 $\mu$m from the center of the defect $|\mathbf{r}-\mathbf{r}_\mathrm{defect}|$.
 For comparison, we approximate the myofibroblast concentration $\Phi_\mathrm{MF}$ of the sample (dashed lines) by calculating its number density over the entire field of view, shown as the dotted lines in the third column.
-We find that, similar to mobile defects, +$\frac{1}{2}$ defects serve as sites where myofibroblasts concentrate, whereas -$\frac{1}{2}$ defects exhibit an excess of fibroblasts.
+We find that, similar to mobile defects, -$\frac{1}{2}$ defects serve as sites where myofibroblasts concentrate, whereas +$\frac{1}{2}$ defects exhibit an excess of fibroblasts.
 These trends persist over distances exceeding 200 $\mu$m, well beyond the defect core of the fiber pattern.
 The presence of isolated, pinned defects with distinct cell-type selectivity supports the observed dynamics of defect movement.
 We next postulate the mechanism underlying this relative enrichment compared to the bulk.